nolanlawson/pinafore/docs/Architecture.md

 ## Overview

-Pinafore uses [SvelteJS](https://svelte.technology) v2 and [SapperJS](https://sapper.svelte.technology).
+Semaphore uses [SvelteJS](https://svelte.technology) v2 and [SapperJS](https://sapper.svelte.technology).
 Most of it is a fairly typical Svelte/Sapper project, but there are some quirks, which are described below.
 This list of quirks is non-exhaustive.

 ## Why Svelte v2 / Sapper ?

 There is [no upgrade path from Svelte v2 to v3](https://github.com/sveltejs/svelte/issues/2462).
 Doing so would require manually migrating every component over.
-And in the end, it would probably not change the UX (user experience) of Pinafore – only the DX (developer experience).
+And in the end, it would probably not change the UX (user experience) of Semaphore – only the DX (developer experience).

 Similarly, [Sapper would need to be migrated to SvelteKit](https://kit.svelte.dev/docs/migrating).
-Since Pinafore generates static files, there is probably not much benefit in moving from Sapper to SvelteKit.
+Since Semaphore generates static files, there is probably not much benefit in moving from Sapper to SvelteKit.

-For this reason, Pinafore has been stuck on Svelte v2 and Sapper for a long time.
+For this reason, Semaphore has been stuck on Svelte v2 and Sapper for a long time.
 Migrating it is not something I've considered.
 The [v2 Svelte docs](https://v2.svelte.dev/) are still online, and share many similarities with Svelte v3.

 ## Prebuild process